JoseDanielF/Myrepository/README.md

 ## 👋 Hello World!
 > Hi, my name is Daniel Duarte.
-I currently live in Quipapá-PE, Brazil and i'm a front end developer.
+I currently live in Quipapá-PE, Brazil and i'm a Laravel developer.

 🔭 I am a Bachelor's student in Computer Science at UFAPE and I have been working as a developer since 2021 at LMTS.